Struct fortanix_sgx_abi::Usercalls [−][src]

 userspace to enter another TCS in another thread.
 This TCS should have

-entrypoint.
-As documented in thread_entry
+the thread_entry entrypoint.
+As documented in thread_entry, the

 enclave should keep track of how many threads it launched and reconcile

-this with the number of entries into thread_entry
+this with the number of entries into thread_entry.
+If no free TCSes

 are immediately available, this may return an error.